Here at Busy Bees, we have been supporting children and families with toilet training for more than 40 years!

 Every year the UK is estimated to get through 3 billion disposable nappies, weighing 700,000 tonnes and costing around £100million to dispose of.
 These figures are huge and so is the impact on our environment.

-By focusing on supporting educators and parents to identify when children are ready for toilet training, we have the potential to reduce the number of nappies we use which will in turn begin to reduce our environmental impact.
+By focusing on supporting educators and parents to help children to toilet train at an appropriate time, we have the potential to reduce the number of nappies we use which will in turn begin to reduce our environmental impact.

 We have a long way to go on this journey.
 However, together we can start to make a difference.